Learn why a UX design portfolio is so important, what to include in yours, and how to optimize it for your job search.

 The CEO of Carry actually let me know that even though I didn't have previous design experience, he was so impressed by the work in my portfolio that he decided to learn more about me.

 If you want to work on a redesign and make it worthy of a portfolio, you’ll need to work on it as if you were assigned it in a job.
-It must have strong concepts behind it, as well as top-notch aesthetics.
 You should:

 Solve a problem that’s affecting the user experience and hurting the business.